cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 components from a seed that is expanded to a output length, of which a subset is passed to the component key generation algorithms.

-The security requirements for PRGs used with the schemes in this document are laid out in {{security-prgs}}.
+The security requirements for PRGs used with the frameworks in this document are laid out in {{security-prgs}}.

 ## Key Derivation Functions {#kdfs}